Extending React

 }

-class Dir extends FileSystem {
+class Dir implements FileSystem {

 const dirPath = path.join(rootPath, this.name);